 Article by Kerry White

-Kerry is a Mind Crew partner for The Wellness Crew.
+Kerry is a Mind Crew Partner at The Wellness Crew.

 She is a Corporate Health & Wellbeing Trainer, Yoga Teacher, Shiatsu Therapist and the founder of Kerry Wellbeing.
 She worked with the World Health Organization (WHO) for many years.
 Her popular Workplace Health & Well-Being sessions and talks aim to equip people with practical tools to help them deal with stress and common health & well-being issues such as